Skip to content

 Mini-Conference Agenda: Moving Women Forward

-MOVING WOMEN FORWARD: SOCIAL MOBILITY AND COMMUNITY IN THE WORKFORCE
+MOVING WOMEN FORWARD: AI AND EQUITY IN THE WORKPLACE

 1:00 PM - 6:00 PM